Juha-Karna/Projects/Web based Projects/README.txt

-This file has all my web based projects in it brief description of them here more detailed in the respected files:
+This file has all my web based projects in it.
+Brief description of them here:

 Arvauspeli is a guessing game created with javascript html and css.

 Coffe shop website is a visual website frontpage created for a coffee shop.